Parrot: Breeding

 Only the monk parakeet and five species of lovebirds build nests in trees, and three Australian and New Zealand ground parrots nest on the ground.
 All other parrots and cockatoos nest in cavities, either tree hollows or cavities dug into cliffs, banks, or the ground.
 The use of holes in cliffs is more common in the Americas.
 Many species use termite nests, possibly to reduce the conspicuousness of the nesting site or to create a favourable microclimate.
-In most cases, both parents participate in the nest excavation.
+In most cases, both parents participate in nest excavation.
 The length of the burrow varies with species, but is usually between 0.5 and 2 m in length.
 The nests of cockatoos are often lined with sticks, wood chips, and other plant material.
 In the larger species of parrots and cockatoos, the availability of nesting hollows may be limited, leading to intense competition for them both within the species and between species, as well as with other bird families.
 The intensity of this competition can limit breeding success in some cases.
 Hollows created artificially by arborists have proven successful in boosting breeding rates in these areas.
 Some species are colonial, with the burrowing parrot nesting in colonies up to 70,000 strong.
 Coloniality is not as common in parrots as might be expected, possibly because most species adopt old cavities rather than excavate their own.